ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 To be able to view the arguments as passed by Ansible to the module follow these steps.

-- Prefix the Ansible command with :envvar:`ANSIBLE_KEEP_REMOTE_FILES=1` to get Ansible to keep the exec files on the server
+- Prefix the Ansible command with :envvar:`ANSIBLE_KEEP_REMOTE_FILES=1` to specify that Ansible should keep the exec files on the server.
-- Log onto the Windows server using the same user Ansible executed the module as
+- Log onto the Windows server using the same user account that Ansible used to execute the module.
-- Navigate to ``%TEMP%\..``, there should be a folder starting with ``ansible-tmp-``
+- Navigate to ``%TEMP%\..``.
+It should contain a folder starting with ``ansible-tmp-``.
-- Inside this folder open up the powershell script for the module
+- Inside this folder, open the PowerShell script for the module.
-- In this script there is a raw JSON script under ``$json_raw`` which contains the module arguments under ``module_args``
-- These args can be assigned manually to the ``$complex_args`` variable that is defined on your debug script
+- In this script is a raw JSON script under ``$json_raw`` which contains the module arguments under ``module_args``.
+These args can be assigned manually to the ``$complex_args`` variable that is defined on your debug script.

 Windows unit testing
 ====================

 Currently there is no mechanism to run unit tests for Powershell modules under Ansible CI.
-There is work in the pipeline to introduce this in the future, stay tuned.

 Windows integration testing
 ===========================

 Integration tests for Ansible modules are typically written as Ansible roles.
-The test roles are located in ``./test/integration/targets``.
+These test roles are located in ``./test/integration/targets``.
 You must first set up your testing environment, and configure a test inventory for Ansible to connect to.

-In this example we will set up a test inventory to connect to two hosts and run the integration tests for win_stat.
+In this example we will set up a test inventory to connect to two hosts and run the integration tests for win_stat:

-- Create a copy of ``./test/integration/inventory.winrm.template`` and just call it ``inventory.winrm``
+- Create a copy of ``./test/integration/inventory.winrm.template`` and name it ``inventory.winrm``.
-- Fill in entries under ``[windows]`` and set the required vars that are needed to connect to the host
+- Fill in entries under ``[windows]`` and set the required variables that are needed to connect to the host.
-- To execute the integration tests, run ``ansible-test windows-integration win_stat``- you can replace ``win_stat`` with the role you wish to test
+- To execute the integration tests, run ``ansible-test windows-integration win_stat``; you can replace ``win_stat`` with the role you wish to test.

 This will execute all the tests currently defined for that role.
 You can set the verbosity level using the ``-v`` argument just as you would with ansible-playbook.

-When developing tests for a new module, it is recommended to test a scenario in check mode and 2 times not in check mode.
-This ensures that check mode does not make any changes but reports a change, as well as that the 2nd run is idempotent and does not report changes.
-Following is an example of one way that this can be done:
+When developing tests for a new module, it is recommended to test a scenario once in check mode and twice not in check mode.
+This ensures that check mode does not make any changes but reports a change, as well as that the second run is idempotent and does not report changes.
+For example:

 .. code-block:: yaml